SurrogateInc/surrortg-sdk/docs/source/custom_game_creation.md

 From the official Raspberry Pi
-[Lighting an LED tutorial](https://projects.raspberrypi.org/en/projects/physical-computing/2) , you will learn that to be able to blink a LED indefinately you can use the following [code](https://projects.raspberrypi.org/en/projects/physical-computing/4):
+[Lighting an LED tutorial](https://projects.raspberrypi.org/en/projects/physical-computing/2) , you will learn that to be able to blink a LED indefinitely you can use the following [code](https://projects.raspberrypi.org/en/projects/physical-computing/4):